 High pressure tyres can be hard to get off the rims.
 It’s often frustrating when you get a puncture and you have all the other tools but you can’t get the tyre off.
 Keep these in your bag for when the tyre won’t come off by hand.

 9. Spoke key

-Buckles can quickly be removed from wheels by following the later steps on pages 24-25.
+Buckles can quickly be removed from wheels by following the later steps HERE.
 These things are handy to have around because if you keep your spokes tight, your wheels will last longer.